PreEmptive logo

 However, much like substitution, shuffling has its vulnerabilities.
 For example, if your program uses a consistent shuffling algorithm, a hacker could start to understand it and reverse engineer your data through observation.

-Nulling Out or Deletion
+Nulling out or deletion

 The process of nulling out data masks information by applying null values to a given data column so unauthorized users cannot see the actual data within.
 This is a relatively simple technique for data masking, but some developers and security experts find it less favorable because it can compromise data integrity and make it harder to conduct tests.

-Date and Numeric Variance
+Date and numeric variance

 Encryption